- Hauppauge Capture

 - Please wait until the RED Record Ring stops blinking (about 30 seconds).
 Then unplug/replug the USB Power Cable to complete the process

-Beta software for the HD PVR Rocket
+Beta firmware for the HD PVR Rocket

 None at this time